Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Raichu.md

 ---
 Ability1: Static
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME026.png
+BookShinyImageName: HOME026_s.png
 BoxSprite: SRD-BoxSprite-raichu.png
+DexCategory: Mouse Pokemon
+DexDescription: When electricity builds on its body, it starts to emit a faint glow and it becomes more aggressive than it normally is.
+They live in forests but are rare to find in the wild.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 8
+  Feet: 2.6
+  Meters: 0.8
 HiddenAbility: Lightning Rod
 HomeSprite: SRD-HomeSprite-raichu.png
 Learnset: '[[SRD-Raichu-Learnset]]'
 Legendary: 'No'
 Name: Raichu
 Number: 26
+PrimaryEggGroup: Field
+SecondaryEggGroup: Fairy
 Sprite: raichu.png
 Type1: Electric
 Type2: ''
+Weight:
+  Hectograms: 300
+  Kilograms: 30.0
+  Pounds: 66.1
 ---

 #PokeroleSRD/Pokedex